 Avoid more stress

 Avoid taking on more tasks and don’t be afraid to say “no”.
+Check out our guide to assertiveness if you find this difficult.
 Taking on too much won’t help the person you’re doing the work for and it will only make you feel more stressed.

 Try to avoid people who stress you out or, if this is unavoidable, try to sit down and have a calm chat with them about how they are making you feel.
 Be willing to compromise and accept some criticism yourself.